euctrl-pru/website/references/definition/asma_transit_time.md

 keywords: metadata, performance, data, statistics, economics, air transport, flights, europe, cost efficiency
 ---
 # {{ page.title }}
-The actual time spent by a flight between its last entry in the cylinder (Entry-time at 40 NM upstream) and the actual landing time (ALDT).
+The actual time spent by a flight between its last entry in the ASMA cylinder (Entry-time at 40 NM upstream) and the actual landing time ([ALDT](/references/definition/aldt.html)).

 ## Unit of Measurement
 Minute.